All you need to know about Applicant Tracking Systems (ATS)

 8. Candidate Nurturing

 Every business or company should build relationships with potential candidates and customers at any time.
-Engaging with customers can close sales and increase revenue for your business.
+Most noteworthy, engaging with customers can close sales and increase revenue for your business.

 9. Job Syndication